 You need Council approval before you build a new driveway or replace an existing driveway.

-A single driveway must be between 3m and 5.5m wide, and constructed in line with our standard drawings.
-To request a copy of standard drawings, email or call us on (02) 4227 7111.
+A single driveway must be between 3m and 5.5m wide, and constructed in line with our standard drawings PDF, 5509.54 KB.

 Fees for driveway crossings are shown in the bottom section of this page.

-Use the button below to make a Driveway Crossing Application.
+Use the button below or our hardcopy form PDF, 218.3 KB to make a Driveway Crossing Application.

 If you need more information, email or call us on (02) 4227 7111.

-Some development approvals may include conditions for a developer to upgrade the road reserve or do works within Council land.
+Some development approvals may include development consent conditions for a developer to upgrade the road reserve or do works within Council land.
 This is known as frontage works.

-Examples of common frontage works include work on the road verge, installing street trees, and building new footpaths, kerb or guttering.
+Examples of common frontage works include civil and landscaping works on the road verge, as well as building new footpaths, kerb or guttering.
 In some cases, developers can also be required to reconstruct part of a road.

-Frontage works need to be designed by a suitably qualified engineer in line with the development consent, as well as Council’s standard drawings and Subdivision Policy PDF, 1719.29 KB.
-Call (02) 4227 7111 or email us to request a copy of our standard drawings.
+Frontage works need to be designed by a suitably qualified engineer in line with the development consent, as well as Council’s standard drawings PDF, 5509.54 KB and Subdivision Policy PDF, 1723.35 KB.

-If the work is in the Wollongong City Centre or a key business centre, a Public Domain Technical Manual may also apply.
+If the work is in the Wollongong City Centre or a key business centre, a Public Domain Technical Manual PDF, 7074.87 KB may also apply.

 You need to get Council approval before starting frontage works.
-Call us on (02) 4227 7111 to talk about what's needed for your project.
+Use the button below to apply.

 You may need to provide detailed information to Council about your frontage works before we approve them.
-This could include:
+The requirements will usually be stated in the development consent, but could include:

-- A civil works plan, including layout, long section, cross section, etc
+- A civil design plan, including layout, long section, cross section, etc

 - Stormwater drainage plans, including layout, long sections and hydraulic grade line analysis